Martmath/ILInjectionandSample/README.md

 8)Sometimes Direct Call the method does not work when the code changes.
 Method invoke via reflection more stable.

 9)UpdateILCodes does not change the code received through GetMethodBody().GetILAsByteArray.
 I have it always stayed original.

+10)Build project with the "Optimize code" check mark!